How To Seal Block Paving

 If you are considering sealing your tarmac driveway, you can use a similar process.
 Start by pressure washing the tarmac clean, wait for it to dry, then apply the sealant in the same way as the above.

 There you have it, your block paving should be looking as good as new and ready to face anything that gets thrown at it.
-If you have any questions about the Resiblock range or sealing block paving, get in touch with one of the BC Profiles team today.
+If you have any questions about the Resiblock range or further tips on how to seal block paving, get in touch with one of the BC Profiles team today.